jtbrinas/elevate_playground/README.md

 12. Find and comment out the following line of code:
     ```python
     load_dotenv()
     ```
-13. Return the "Web" tab and select the reload option.
+13. Return the "Web" tab and put your path of the virtual environment in `Virtualenv`: the virtual environment should be`/home/[user_name]/.virtualenvs/myvirtualenv`
+14. At the "Web" tab, select the reload option.
 The website should now be deployed!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>